Project information

 The project

-The National Fund is responsible for contracting all services necessary for realizing all aspects of the renewal and reaches decisions in consultation with the project's Steering Committee.
-In addition to side-projects such as the development of an exhibition website and the publication of a book documenting the previous exhibition, its main tasks are overseeing the development of the new exhibition and the renovation of the former inmate barracks of Block 17 in which the exhibition will be housed.
+The National Fund was responsible for contracting the necessary services for all aspects of the renewal.
+It reached its decisions in consultation with the project’s Steering Committee.
+In addition to companion projects such as the development of an exhibition website and the publication of a book documenting the previous exhibition, its main tasks were to oversee the development of the new exhibition and the renovation of the former inmate barracks of Block 17 in which the exhibition will be housed.

-Besides the funding and coordination provided by the National Fund, a series of public institutions are also contributing financial and administrative support to the renewal project: the Future Fund of the Republic of Austria, the Federal Ministry of Education and Women, the Federal Ministry of Science, Research and the Economy, the Federal Ministry of Europe, Integration and Foreign Affairs, the Federal Chancellery and the Federal Provinces.
+Besides the funding and coordination provided by the National Fund, a series of public institutions also contributed financial and administrative support to the renewal project: the Future Fund of the Republic of Austria, the National Fund, the Federal Changellery, Federal Ministry of European and International Affairs the Federal Ministry of Education, Science and Research, the Concentration Camp Memorial Mauthausen (previously the Federal Ministry of the Interior), the federal provinces and the Austrian Castle and Fortress Authority.

-In order to ensure that the new exhibition is of an academically high standard and to safeguard the interests of the social and political groups affected, the project is being accompanied by an Academic Advisory Board and a Societal Advisory Board.
+In order to ensure that the new exhibition is of an high scientific standard and to safeguard the interests of the social and political groups affected, the project was supervised by an Academic Advisory Board and a Societal Advisory Board.

-More information on the organizational aspects of the project.
+More information on the organisational aspects of the project.

-The new exhibition will portray the fate of the Austrian victims at Auschwitz, the resistance put up by Austrian inmates and the involvement of Austrians as collaborators and perpetrators of the crimes committed there.
+The new exhibition was to portray the fate of the Austrian victims at Auschwitz, the resistance put up by Austrian inmates and the involvement of Austrians as accessories to and perpetrators of the crimes committed there.

-Following a Europe-wide call to tender, since April 2014 a team of curators and academics led by Hannes Sulzenbacher has been developing the contents of the exhibition.
+Following a pan-European call to tender, from April 2014 a team of curators and academics led by Hannes Sulzenbacher worked on developing the contents of the exhibition.

-Both the content of the exhibition and its design must be endorsed by the museum and the Auschwitz Council – an international committee comprising victims groups and experts.
+Both the content of the exhibition and the exhibition design had to be endorsed by the museum and the Auschwitz Council – an international committee comprising victims’ groups and experts.

-A further aspect to be addressed within the scope of the renewal was how to deal with the previous exhibition of 1978.
-In October 2013, the National Fund dismantled and archived the exhibition.
-A publication documenting and reflecting on the previous exhibition was published in 2015, with photos, texts and interviews paying tribute to it.
+A further aspect that had to be addressed within the scope of the renewal was the previous exhibition of 1978 and how to deal with it.
+In October 2013, it was dismantled and archived by the National Fund.
+A publication documenting and reflecting on the previous exhibition was published in 2015.
+It contains photos, texts and interviews in tribute to the exhibition.

-In addition to the discourse surrounding a responsible approach to Austria's past by involving the advisory boards in the renewal process, the National Fund, in its role as Coordinating Office for the renewal, has in its contractual partner, the State Museum Auschwitz-Birkenau, an institution at its side which takes its important role as a memorial very seriously.
-In the upcoming years, we must continue to successfully move forward with this domestic and bilateral process.
+In addition to the discourse surrounding a responsible approach to Austria’s past through the involvement of the advisory boards in the renewal process, the National Fund as Coordination Office for the renewal had in its contractual partner, the State Museum Auschwitz-Birkenau, an institution at its side which takes its important role as a memorial very seriously.
+While the exhibition was being developed it was important to move forward successfully with this domestic and bilateral process.

-In view of the fact that all decisions relating to the project are taken in consensus with the project committees and then agreed on with the museum, a date cannot be set for its completion.
+All decisions relating to the project were taken in consensus with the project committees and then agreed on with the museum.